h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 m.output_types
 ```

-5. Now will import the Python datatable package, load the Hydraulic System example csv data into the datatable, set the table to ignore strings that equal the missing values and display the table:
+5. Now we will import the Python datatable package, load the Hydraulic System example csv data into the datatable, set the table to ignore strings that equal the missing values and display the table:

 ```bash
 # import the datatable module